Waterways Journal (current issue)

 Archivists Linda Barley and John Benson list an impressive selection of recent additions to the Canal and River Trust Waterways Archive at Ellesmere Port.

-Or alternatively if you would like to mail order copies of Waterways Journal, print this order form (opens as a pdf file), fill it in, and send it with your cheque to the address on the form.
+If you would like to mail order copies of Waterways Journal, print this order form (opens as a pdf file), fill it in, and send it with your cheque to the address on the form.
 The prices are listed below: –

 Volume 1 – £6.35